n-grace-henry/MS-Thesis/progress_logs/10_progress_log.md

 ## 2023-10-03
 Doing esterfication of the 8 samples that were left to blow down overnight.
-These are the samples that are NOT in the vial rack.
+I am leaving these samples in the vial rack.

 Doing column purification and filtration on the 8 samples that are in the rack that were de-fatted yesterday.
 74-K-2 tipped over and will need to be redone.
+Leaving these in the fume hood NOT in the vial rack.